Do's and Don'ts of Medicare Compliance

 “Every year, Medicare evaluates plans based on a five-star rating system.”

-Agents must also let potential enrollees know when a plan has been assigned an LPI or Low Performing Icon by CMS.
+Agents must also let potential enrollees know when a plan has been assigned a Low Performing Icon (LPI) by CMS.
 You may not showcase the overall star rating and fail to disclose that the plan has previously suffered from performance issues.
 Star ratings may not be published until CMS releases them on the Medicare Plan Finder.

 Events & Appointments